 Whether you're working with a tight timeline, looking for a city-hall frock, or hoping to find something more budget-friendly, buying your wedding dress off the rack can be a smart option.
-Plus, there's nothing like falling in love with your gown and being able to take it home that same day!
-To help you navigate the shopping experience, we turned to Nicole Alexander, sales director of Stone Fox Bride and Cassandra Quinn, corporate manager of Lovely bridal shop, for their tips on how to find your instant dream dress.
+Plus, there's nothing quite like the instant gratification of being able to take your dream gown home that very day!
+To help you navigate the shopping experience, we turned to Nicole Alexander, former sales director of Stone Fox Bride, and Cassandra Quinn, corporate manager of Lovely bridal shop, for their tips on how to find your instant dream dress.

 Know Your Options

 Stores like J.Crew and BHLDN are great standbys for off-the-rack dress shopping, but many bridal salons stock some designer off-the-rack gowns as well.
 "We buy our off-the-rack inventory seasonally just like we do our made-to-order dresses," explains Quinn.
 "But we try to anticipate what type of dress brides who are buying off the rack might want—for example, for a beach wedding or an elopement—so we have a limited variety in our off-the-rack options."
 To help facilitate the shopping process (and save time), Alexander recommends sending photos of dress styles you like to multiple salons before you book an appointment.
 This way you'll know if the boutique stocks what you want.